alicela/SDMX-Metadata/doc/input-files.md

 ## Organizations

-Organizations lists and hierarchies are described in an Excel file named by the value of the `ORGANIZATIONS_XLSX_FILE_NAME` configuration parameter.
+Organizations lists and hierarchies are described in an Excel file named by the value of the `ORGANIZATIONS_XLSX_FILE_NAME` configuration parameter (optionally, the scheme of Insee's organizational units can be read in the LDAP directory when connected to the internal network).

 ## Data